What is DACI decision making framework?

 The DACI framework is a matrix or chart that assigns critical roles and responsibilities to stakeholders and group members of a project.
 In a way, it visually represents the functional role of every team member associated with the project.

 In the DACI framework, the driver leads the project and takes all the decisions.

-The driver has to manage the teams, supervise meetings, document, coordinate cross-functional teams, manage time.
+The driver has to manage the teams, supervise meetings, document, coordinate cross-functional teams, and manage time.

-Their other responsibilities in DACI include progress tracking and task allotment to get the project done.
+Their other responsibilities in DACI include tracking progress and task allotment to complete the project.

 Please note that in the DACI framework, the driver doesn’t have the approval authority, and the driver’s role is that of a project manager.

 The approver’s decision in the DACI is the final.